cginternals/webgl-operate/README.md

 *webgl-operate* encapsulates WebGL and provides various rendering capabilities such as common rendering controllers for single-frame and multi-frame rendering, raycasting, or progressive path-tracing as well as a multitude of common rendering processes and shaders.
 In contrast to most other rendering engines, neither a specific rendering approach/pipeline or style is favored nor a specific use-case is assumed.
-Instead, it features a basis for arbitrary rendering implementations and facilitates common rendering processes in an atomic maner.
+Instead, it features a basis for arbitrary rendering implementations and facilitates common rendering processes in an atomic manner.
 It can be used for, e.g., complex charting, volume rendering, point-cloud rendering, product visualization, learning webgl, raymarching or pathtracing, rendering implicit or procedural geometry, as well as modern rendering of 3D models and complex scenes.

 ## How to Install